 - Place a simple lesson outline on the board.

 - Write homework assignments on the board to include due dates and other important information.

 - Provide seats in the front of the classroom so students with hearing impairments can get as much from visual and auditory clues as possible.

-The following suggestions may help you work effectively with students who have disabling medical conditions:
+The following suggestions may help you work effectively with students who have chronic illness or pain: